Azerbaijan discloses number of citizens vaccinated against COVID-19 to date | News.az

 Azerbaijan discloses number of citizens vaccinated against COVID-19 to date

-Some 33,190 people received their anti-coronavirus shots in Azerbaijan today, the Operational Headquarters under the Cabinet of Ministers said on Saturday, News.Az reports.
+Some 366 people have been vaccinated against COVID-19 in Azerbaijan over the past day, the Operational Headquarters under the Cabinet of Ministers said on Monday, News.Az reports.

-The first dose of the vaccine has been injected to 3,831 people today, while 5,805 people got their second dose of the vaccine.
-This is while 23,554 people received a booster dose.
+The first dose of the vaccine has been injected to 251 citizens, and the second one to 115 citizens.